jradavenport/cubehelix/README.rst

 A full implementation of Dave Green's `cubehelix <http://adsabs.harvard.edu/abs/2011arXiv1108.5083G>`_ colormap for Python.

 The user can adjust all parameters of the cubehelix algorithm.
-This enables much greater flexibility in choosing color maps, while (be default) ensuring the color map scales in intensity from black to white.
+This enables much greater flexibility in choosing color maps, while (by default) ensuring the color map scales in brightness from black to white.

 A few simple example flavors of cubehelix: